 The running back should run as fast as possible to the outside and make defenders miss in the open field.

-If you want a more in-depth look at outside zone, be sure to check out our complete guide here.
+If you want a more in-depth look at wide zone, be sure to check out our complete guide here.

 Counter

-Counter first appeared in the single-wing offense.
-The goal of counter is to outnumber the defense by pulling two offensive linemen to the other side of the ball.
+The goal of the counter play is to outnumber the defense by pulling two offensive linemen to the other side of the ball.

 First, the backside guard will pull across the formation and try to block the defensive end toward the sideline.